CBelloxxi/CBelloxxi/README.md

 <h3>Professional Summary</h3>

 <p>Full Stack Developer, Frontend Focused with strong technical skills in languages such as; HTML, CSS, Javascript and Ruby.
-Including their frameworks such as React, Node and Rails.
+Including their frameworks such as Next, React, Node and Rails.
 Proficient in utilising API, Testing Frameworks and modern Agile Development.

 Builds include Next, Create-React-App, Express and reusable components.
 Knowledge of FireDB and MongoDB.
 Version Control using Git and Hosting using Heroku and Netlify.
 Experience in B2C and B2B Sales, a natural people person.
 Native English speaker, and Fluent in Italian.
 Creates lasting connections with everyone I meet, hardworking by nature.
 Friendly, attentive demeanour, willing to learn quickly and to take constructive criticism in my stride.